jackyzha0/jackyzha0.github.io/content/thoughts/self-knowledge.md

 	- The internal self must have the notion or essence of object to manifest it as external (?)
 	- Cannot infer the existence of something that has never been perceived

+Has many holes in its axioms but again presented here just to learn:
+1. Intrinsic Existence: consciousness must exist from its own intrinsic perspective, independent of external observers
+2. Composition: consciousness is structured and composed of multiple phenomenological distinctions (elementary or higher order)
+3. Information: consciousness is specific.
+Each experience is particular and uniquely distinct
+4. Integration: consciousness is unified.
+Each experience is irreducible and cannot be subdivided into non-interdependent disjoint subsets of phenomenal distinctions
+5. Exclusion: consciousness is definite -- it either has or does not have certain phenomenal distinctions

+Argument
+1. We observe causally specific differentiation in our everyday world
+2. Something that is causally specific must be the effect of a specific real cause
+3. Each real cause produces only the effects that are in accord with its nature
+4. Such causes must be either internal or external to consciousness
+5. These causes cannot be external to consciousness because, per Vasubandhu and Dharmakīrti, external objects are irrelevant and logically incoherent
+6. These causes therefore must be internal to consciousness
+7. It is not the nature of something undifferentiated to produce different effects
+8. Consciousness cannot be totally undifferentiated and produce different effects
+9. Consciousness must be inherently differentiated if it is to account for the differentiated awarenesses observed in the conventional world
+10. Since there is no other viable candidate for the cause of this differentiation, the nature of reality is ultimate consciousness that inherently contains the capacity for the expression of all differentiated awarenesses

+'Ill-taught' people satisfy themselves with conventional reality call it 'inert', failing to see it is a subset of Śiva (see: [self-knowledge](thoughts/self-knowledge.md)).
+"Only consciousness can present itself as precisely what it’s not while still remaining itself"

+### The memory argument against Vijñānavādin Buddhists in Utpaladeva’s Pratyabhijñā Corpus
+1. Utpaladeva does not believe that awareness can become an object of another distinct awareness
+2. Memory involves an awareness-event being the object of another awareness-event
+3. Memory thus is impossible unless they're actually part of the same overall awareness (e.g. Śiva)

 ## Paper #2 for PHIL240A

 > Śiva and God are hanging out, binge-watching a Cosmicflix series called “The Greatest Hits in Philosophy.”
 It’s the Descartes episode.
 Descartes says: “To begin with, I acknowledge that it is impossible for God ever to deceive me, for trickery or deception is always indicative of some imperfection” (p.
 36) Śiva leans back and smirks.
 “Now THAT,” he says, “is impressive.
 I’ve managed to so thoroughly deceive myself that I think I can’t be a deceiver!”
 God looks sideways at Śiva and responds, “What are you on about?
 This is one of the greatest moments of insight that one of my creatures has had!
 Because Descartes clearly and distinctly perceives that I am not a deceiver, he opens himself to all knowledge!”
 “Oh really?,” Śiva responds.
 “I thought Descartes already had the key to all knowledge just in the realization ‘I exist.’
 He just needs to understand what that means about his own nature!”
 God pushes pause on the Cosmicflix show and, with a sweep of his arm, transforms their surroundings to a formal debate platform.
 “OK,” God says, “Time to get to the bottom of what self-knowledge even is.
 Do you accept the challenge?”
 “Bring it,” says Śiva, with a grin.